 Yes, there are two versions of SCORM: SCORM 1.2 and SCORM 2004.
 The latest version is SCORM 2004 but both are still in use.
 The oldest version (SCORM 1.2) is the most popular one.
 So what is the difference?
 In fact, if you just want to have a report on your learners results both will do.
 They have the same reporting elements for that.
 The main difference between the two is that SCORM 2004 adds options for complex navigation and sequencing.
 If you need that, make sure both your authoring environment and your LMS are both SCORM 2004 compliant.
 If you just need the learner’s results SCORM 1.2 will do as well.

 SCORM and XAPI / Tincan

-The latest version of SCORM dates back from 2004 (although there were updates).
+The latest version of SCORM dates back to 2004 (although there were updates).
 That is a decade ago, it is ancient.
 In the meantime, we have seen the rise of mobile learning (with smartphones and tablets) and the world of learning has changed fundamentally.
 Is there nothing more up to date?
 Yes, of course, there is.
 We now have XAPI, formerly known as (project) TinCan.
 It can do what SCORM can but there are major differences.